 “But the stone.
 Without it, our plans are pushed back by a couple of years.
 How the hell did that rat know?”

-“I don’t know, but I bet the enemy has gotten a wind of our plans.”
+“I don’t know, but I bet the enemy has gotten wind of our plans.”

-A loud squeak was heard, and the sound of a loud clattering of rocks falling on to the ground was heard from his direction.
+A loud squeak was heard, and a clattering of rocks falling onto the ground was heard from his direction.
 The two turned their heads towards the sound and found Zero hidden behind the wall.

 Zero wasn’t sure if he should rush out and surprise them or wait for them to come to him.

-“Fine if you’re not coming, then we’re going to you!”
+“Fine, if you’re not coming, then we’re going to you!”
 Both monsters rushed head first towards Zero.
-Compared to them having a knife and him only having a pipe to fight was going to be a challenge in itself.
+Compared to them, having a knife and him only having a pipe to fight would be a challenge.

 Before they could overwhelm him, Zero struck like a snake.
-Using his metal pipe, he aimed towards the closest one on the head.
+He aimed toward the closest one on the head using his metal pipe.
 With the fast momentum of the swing, the metal pipe hit the first man squarely on the chest.
-Winded, the man kneeled over vomiting up a black substances that Zero did not want to know.
+Winded, the man kneeled over, vomiting up black substances that Zero did not want to know.

-The one eyed man slashed sideways making Zero jump back before his stomach could have gotten wounded.
-Simultaneously, a quick three handed strike was dealt towards Zero, each one narrowly avoiding it.
+The one-eyed man slashed sideways, making the Zero jump back before his stomach could have gotten wounded.
+Simultaneously, a quick three-handed strike was dealt towards Zero, each narrowly avoiding it.

 Given the opportunity, Zero lunged forward and used the metal pipe like a fencing sword.
-With a flick of his wrist, he hit both of the men’s hands and hit them both in the heart to the point of disrupting their heartbeats flow one after the other.
+Then, with a flick of his wrist, he hit both men’s hands and both in the heart, disrupting their heartbeats flow one after the other.

-Zero’s breath quickened, each punch, each strike with the metal pipe, he let out his breathe in synchronicity allowing the power behind his strike add up even if it was little.
-His mind zoned in on the battle, adrenaline pumping the world around him felt like it was slowing down.
-Each hit, dodge, strike and even his heartbeat felt like they were going in slow motion allowing him to dodge out of harm’s way.
+Zero’s breath quickened; with each punch and strike with the metal pipe, he let out his breath in synchronicity, allowing the power behind his strike to add up even if it was little.
+His mind zoned in on the battle, adrenaline-pumping the world around him felt like it was slowing down.
+Each hit, dodge, strike, and even his heartbeat felt like they were going in slow motion allowing him to dodge out of harm’s way.

-The fight between Zero and the two men shifted like a seesaw, where for a moment the other had the upperhand, but was quickly rebutted by the other.
-With a nasty swing to the side of one of the men, he was able to destroy the first one in under two minutes.
-Like a ghost the man disappeared like smoke.
+The fight between Zero and the two men shifted like a seesaw.
+Then, with a nasty swing to the side of one of the men, he could destroy the first one in under two minutes.
+Then, like a ghost, the man disappeared like smoke.

 With only one left, the chance of survival has increased for Zero.
 The dropped dagger was also now in his possession.
 He had scooped up the dagger when the man disappeared like a puff of smoke.

 “Why you!”
-The other creature took at stab towards Zero’s right eye.
-Ducking down, Zero whisked the dagger that he had finally gotten upwards blocking the attack’s momentum.
-With his other hand, he twirled his body like a tornado and slammed the metal pipe into the creature’s skull.
+The other creature took a stab at Zero’s right eye.
+Ducking down, Zero whisked the dagger he had finally gotten upward, blocking the attack’s momentum.
+Then, with his other hand, he twirled his body like a tornado and slammed the metal pipe into the creature’s skull.

 In a whisk of smoke, the second creature disappeared.
 A clatter of the dagger fell onto the cold stone floor.
-Exhaling out in his final pent up breath, he breathed in a sigh of relief.
-Glancing down he noticed the other dagger on the floor, but there was no game money or even monster parts that he would usually collect.
-Each creature had only one weapon was left behind.
+Exhaling out in his final pent-up breath, he breathed in relief.
+Glancing down, he noticed the other dagger on the floor, but there was no game money or monster parts he would usually collect.
+So each creature had only one weapon left behind.